About the Collection

 - Equipment, such as cameras, die-cutter, and laminator: First floor, circulation/reserves desk.

-- Magazines and journals: Second floor, periodicals area, and online under "E-Journals" on the University Libraries Home page.
+- Magazines and journals: Online under "E-Journals" on the University Libraries Home page.
+See also the library's BrowZine page for Education.

 - Music and Audio: First floor.